u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/vendor_bills/assets.rst

 .. image:: assets/assets03.png
    :align: center
-   :alt: Change of the Assets Account for a product in Odoo
+   :alt: Change of the Assets Account for a product in Thrive Bureau ERP

 .. tip::
    It is possible to :ref:`automate the creation of assets entries <assets-automation>` for these